-Entries will be accepted on a first come, first served basis and will be limited to the amount of time available for each event.
+Entries will be limited to the amount of time available for each event.
 Registration may be done at our on-line registration page from our website.
 No faxed or paper entries will be accepted.
 We accept certified check, Visa, MasterCard or Discover.
 There will be a 3% fee for all credit card transactions.
 All returned checks will be charged a $35.00 returned check fee.
 There are no refunds after the deadline date.
 Tribute has the right to refuse any entry at any time.

 If you are attending Tribute for the first time once you create your studio account all information on entry fees will be listed.

 |PRODUCTION CATEGORY (LINES)

 (NO EXTENDED TIME OFFERED)

 (SMALL, LARGE AND LINE ONLY)

 (Parents and dancers over 35 will not be charged)

 Any Small Group, Large Group and Line that has an average age of 4 & Under will have a reduced entry fee to $20.00 per dancer.
 We want to encourage the importance of dance at a young age by giving more of our younger dancer’s opportunities to grow and learn.
 As we all know; starting dance at a young age is very important and the amount of self-esteem and self-confidence that young children experience from being on stage and dancing is fundamental.
 We also know that dance is about learning and remembering, and the more a young dancer is involved the quicker they will advance and master an art that is so gratifying.